AbhishekTadaskar/Machine_Learning/README.md

 ## 🌐 What is Machine Learning?

 Machine Learning (ML) is a subset of Artificial Intelligence (AI) that enables systems to learn from data and improve their performance over time without being explicitly programmed.
+## 🏗️ ML Flowchart Overview

+Below is a flowchart that shows the main branches of Machine Learning and their key categories:
 ~~~mermaid
 flowchart TD
     A[Machine Learning] --> B[Supervised Learning]